zachwang1992/app_testing/README.md

 ## Running the test
 ### Prerequisites
 - a real or virtual android device is connected to the system;
-- python is installed;
+- python3 is installed in the system;
-- appium server is on;
+- appium server is running;
-- if appium server address is not http://localhost:4723/wd/hub, and environment variable APPIUM_SERVER_ADDRESS needs to be set as the address
+- if appium server address is not http://localhost:4723/wd/hub, an environment variable APPIUM_SERVER_ADDRESS needs to be set to the address
 e.g.
 in windows: $ set APPIUM_SERVER_ADDRESS={server address},
 in linux: $ export APPIUM_SERVER_ADDRESS={server address}